OSGConnect/tutorial-R/README.md

 #Using R to compute pi on OSG

 ##Overview
 This tutorial describes how to compute the value of pi using the R statistical package on the OSG.
 For this example, we'll estimate the value of pi using a Monte Carlo method.
 We'll first run the program locally as a test.
-After that we'll create a submit file, send submit it to OSG using OSG Connect, and then collate results when the jobs finish.
+After that we'll create a submit file, submit it to OSG using OSG Connect, and then collate results when the jobs finish.

 ###Background
 Some background is useful here.
 We define a square inscribed by a unit circle.
 We randomly sample points, and calculate the ratio of the points outside of the circle to the points inside for the first quadrant.
 This ratio approaches pi/4.